dimtpap/obs-scale-to-sound/README.md

 ![Properties](https://dimtpap.xyz/obs-scale-to-sound/plugin-properties.png)
 [OBS forums post](https://obsproject.com/forum/resources/scale-to-sound.1336/)
 This plugin is not extensively tested, you may come across bugs

-# Installation
+## Installation
-Get the archive for your OS from the [releases](https://github.com/dimtpap/obs-scale-to-sound/releases).
+Get the archive/installer for your OS from the [latest release](https://github.com/dimtpap/obs-scale-to-sound/releases/latest).
-### Windows
-Make sure the folders get merged.
-Be careful to not overwrite the existing folders with the ones in the zip file
-Extract in the OBS installation folder, default is `C:\Program Files\obs-studio`

-### macOS
-Extract in `/Library/Application Support/obs-studio/plugins`

 ### Linux
+The archive is for installing in the home directory
-Extract in `~/.config/obs-studio/plugins`
+Extract it in `~/.config/obs-studio/plugins`
 #### Flatpak
 Available in Flathub.
 You can find it on OBS Studio's page under Add-ons.
 #### AUR